The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Option pricing

-$\forall i,j = 1,\ldots,N$, $Y_1^i$ and $Y_2^j$ are log-normal underlying assets evolving according to the SDE (\ref{edsSi_k}).
+For all $i,j = 1,\ldots,N$, $Y_1^i$ and $Y_2^j$ are log-normal underlying assets evolving according to the SDE (\ref{edsSi_k}).
 Let us denote the correlation coefficient between the two assets by $\rho$.
 It is possible to give a Black--Scholes type formula for the price of the European option with maturity $T$ associated to the spread $Y_2^j - Y_1^i$ when the strike is $K = 0$, provided that the drifts $\mu_1 = \mu_2 = r$ match the short interest rate $r$ and the volatilities $\sigma_1^i$ and $\sigma_2^j$ are constant in time.
-This formula was first derived by Margrabe in \cite {margrabe} as early as 1978, and it bears his name.
-It cannot be extended to the general case $K \neq 0.$

-Besides the fact that the case $K = 0$ leads to a solution in closed form, it has also a practical appeal to the market participants.
-Indeed, it can be viewed as an option to exchange one asset for another at no additional cost. \begin{proposition} When the strike $K = 0,$ the European spread option price $\Theta_{i,j}$ is given by
+This is of course Margrabe's 1978 formula \cite {margrabe}.
+It cannot be extended to the general case $K \neq 0$ (but the price in that case can easily be computed by a one--dimensional numerical integration.)
+Besides the fact that the case $K = 0$ leads to a solution in fully closed form, it has also a practical appeal to the market participants.
+Indeed, it can be viewed as an option to exchange one asset for another at no additional cost. \begin{proposition} When the strike $K = 0,$ the European spread option price is also the price of an option to exchange one asset $S_1$ for another $S_2$, and under the MVMD model is given by Formula \eqref{spread_mixture_price}, where $\Theta_{i,j}$ is given by

 where and $x_1^i = Y_1^i(0)$, $x_2^j = Y_2^j(0)$, $(\sigma^{ij})^2 = (\sigma_1^{i })^2 - 2 \rho \sigma_1^i \sigma_2^j + (\sigma_2^{j })^2, \Phi$ is the standard normal cumulative distribution function, $T$ the maturity, and $\omega = 1$ for a call and $\omega = -1$ for a put. \end{proposition} The proof is straightforward.